Zimmermann telegram: Content

-The message came in the form of a coded telegram dispatched by Arthur Zimmermann, the Staatssekretär (a top-level civil servant, second only to their respective minister) in the Foreign Office of the German Empire on January 17, 1917.
+The message came in the form of a coded telegram dispatched by Arthur Zimmermann, the State Secretary of Foreign Affairs of the German Empire on January 17, 1917.
 The message was sent to the German ambassador to Mexico, Heinrich von Eckardt.
-Zimmermann sent the telegram in anticipation of the resumption of unrestricted submarine warfare by Germany on February 1, which the German government presumed would almost certainly lead to war with the United States.
+Zimmermann sent the telegram in anticipation of the resumption of unrestricted submarine warfare by Germany on February 1, which the German government knew would almost certainly lead to war with the United States.
 The telegram instructed Von Eckardt that if the United States appeared certain to enter the war, he was to approach the Mexican government with a proposal for military alliance with funding from Germany.
 The decoded telegram was as follows: